 you are a dearly loved child of God; you are not lost, or defeated and you are not alone.

-I can safely say, the best premarital curriculum do not include the topic: “Thriving During a Pandemic.”
+I can safely say, the best premarital curriculums do not include the topic: “Thriving During a Pandemic.”
 But today, many couples are struggling to find God’s presence and purpose due to the pandemic’s impact on jobs, health, education, friendship and family life.

 Couples have made major adjustments in the way they work, parent, shop, educate children or connect with family and friends to protect their health.
 At first, these new challenges can create a sense of camaraderie between spouses by working together to overcome each new challenge.
 However, over an extended time, a couple can become worn down and will struggle to give their best to each other.
 Do not be dismayed if you are experiencing new levels of tension, conflict, or dissatisfaction.
 All couples and families are walking in unfamiliar territory.

-Marriage has a unique role in God’s mission to advance His kingdom.
+Vineyard Columbus believes that marriage has a unique role in God’s mission to advance His kingdom.
 The nature of God is missional, and your marriage has a missional purpose as being a “sent one.”
 As a couple your mission begins on your wedding day.
 However, each couple must be willing to be sent out as ambassadors of hope.
 The mission of God becomes especially clear in this season of pandemic, as so many families have experienced such devastating losses.
 Your marriage covenant represents hope—no matter what is happening in the world.
 God chooses your relationship to represent the hope of Christ.
 This hope can be found in your love for God and each other.
 A couple who has hope will also have a strong sense of purpose.

 The purpose of a married couple is to glorify God in everything they say, do or accomplish, and to be an expression of sacrificial love, grace, mercy and justice to everyone–especially to each other and their children.